HaoZeke/artn-plugin/docs/sections/tutorial/push_over.rst

 The size of final push-over step is controlled by :doc:`../../params/push_over`.

+.. _final_relax:
 Relaxation to minima
 ====================

 The minimzation from saddle is controlled by the FIRE parameters such as timestep, alpha, inc/dec factors, etc.
-The modifications of these parameters depends on your E/F engine, and the mode of using pARTn.
+The modifications of these parameters depends on your E/F engine, and the mode of using pARTn, as follows:

 .. tab-set::